NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 1. Event logs stored on a local machine:
     - Extract the Spark distribution into a local directory if necessary.
-    - Either set SPARK_HOME to point to that directory or just put the path inside of the classpath `java -cp toolsJar:pathToSparkJars/*:...` when you run the qualification tool.
+    - Either set SPARK_HOME to point to that directory or just put the path inside of the classpath `java -cp toolsJar:pathToSparkJars/*:...` when you run the Qualification tool.

 This tool parses the Spark CPU event log(s) and creates an output report.
 Acceptable inputs are either individual or multiple event logs files or directories containing spark event logs in the local filesystem, HDFS, S3 or mixed.